 NOTE 13: The information within NF profile is expected not to change frequently, e.g., constantly reflecting changes in energy consumption.
 The procedure for updating the information will be addressed in normative phase.

-: Enhancement on NF discovery and (re-)selection to consider the energy related information from the NF profiles and/or discovery request from the NF consumer
+- Enhancement on NF discovery and (re-)selection to consider the energy related information from the NF profiles and/or discovery request from the NF consumer

-- Enhancements on existing operations and procedures for energy saving and energy efficiencyUP path of PDU session may be adjusted
+- Enhancements on existing operations and procedures for energy saving and energy efficiency.
+The optional modification of UP path of PDU session will be specified.

-NOTE 14: Other applicable procedures will be decided in the normative phase.
+NOTE 14: Whether other existing procedures and operatrion is enhanced for energy saving and energy efficiency will be decided in the normative phase.

 NOTE 15: The energy related decision will also consider operator’s policy.